hbc/NGS_Data_Analysis_Course/sessionII/lessons/04_counting_reads.md

 	  ~/ngs_course/rnaseq/results/STAR/bams/*bam \
 	  2> ~/ngs_course/unix_lesson/rnaseq/results/counts/Mov10_featurecounts.stdout

-The output of this tools is 2 files, a counts matrix and a summary file that tabulates how many the reads were "assigned"/counted and the reason they remained "unassigned".
+The output of this tool is 2 files, *a count matrix* and *a summary file* that tabulates how many the reads were "assigned"/counted and the reason they remained "unassigned".
 Lets take a look at the summary file:

 	$ less results/counts/Mov10_featurecounts.txt.summary